SCHOLARSHIPS

 How important are grades?

-c) Demonstrated interest and/or clear vision around the student’s ability to significantly improve the climate and/or the human condition.
+a) Demonstrated interest and/or clear vision around the student’s ability to significantly improve the climate and/or the human condition.

 e) Individual interviews (if selected as a finalist).
 Finalists will be provided additional information to prepare for interviews.